nueces/qcase/README.md

 	python-lint
 			Run linting tools for python code in the ${UTILS_SRC} directory. terraform-lint
-			Run linting tools for terraform code in the ${INFRASTRUCTURE} directory. yaml-lint
+			Run linting tools for terraform code in the infrastructure directory. yaml-lint
 			Run linting tools for yaml code in the .github directory and the configuration.yml, and .yamllint.yml files. lint